-Intimate Partner or Domestic Violence Assessments available immediately • IPV sessions – Men’s group beginning May 2017
+Domestic Violence Risk Assessments available immediately • IPV sessions – Men’s group intervention

-SCV Restorative Justice (SCVRJ) is providing assessments and domestic violence offender programming to address the harms caused to local individuals and families.
+SCV Restorative Justice (SCVRJ) provides risk assessments and domestic violence offender programming to address the harms caused to local individuals and families.
 SCVRJ hopes to improve accessibility and options within our local community.
-SAIF (Stop Abuse of Individuals and Families) programming is separate from our restorative-justice intervention sessions.
-SAIF services focus on meeting offenders where they are at, providing assessments and cognitive-based group work, as a part of a Coordinated Community Response (CCR) to intimate partner and domestic violence.
+SAIF (Stop Abuse of Individuals and Families) programming is separate from our Restorative Justice intervention sessions.
+SAIF services focus on meeting offenders where they are at, providing assessments and cognitive-based group work, as a part of a Collaborative, Community-Based Response to intimate partner and domestic violence.

 Refer to SAIF

 SCV Restorative Justice offers victim-centric assessments to address lethality and recidivism risk in cases of conflict or violence against intimate partners.
 The accused or sentenced offender is placed into a risk category.
 While low-risk scores suggest a decreased likelihood of recidivism, high-risk scores can provide insight into an increased likelihood of repeat offenses.
 Risk levels may help predict timelines for repeat offenses, the frequency of repeat offenses and overall escalation level or lethality.
 While domestic violence assessments can be ordered alone, an assessment is a mandatory component of the screening and intake process for domestic offender treatment programs.